openstack/monasca-ui/README.md

 ```

 ##Removing notification panel
-If you want to disable the notification panel copy over _70_remove_monasca_notification_panel to the openstack_dashboard/enabled directory
+If you want to disable the notification panel copy over
+_70_remove_monasca_notification_panel to the
+openstack_dashboard/enabled directory

+## Style checks

+To check if the code follows python coding style, run the following command from
+the root directory of this project:

+    $ tox -e pep8

+## Coverage checks

+To measure the code coverage, run the following command from the root
+directory of this project:

+    $ tox -e cover

+## Unit tests

+To run all the unit test cases, run the following command from the root
+directory of this project:

+    $ tox -e py27

 #License